Points of presence

 server.hostname includes the ID of the site.
 The

-If you need to reference a particular POP in edge logic, you can do so in both VCL and Compute@Edge services.
+If you need to know which POP is currently processing a request in edge logic, you can do so in both VCL and Compute@Edge services.

 - In VCL, see the